Vandivier/research-dissertation-case-for-alt-ed/lit-review/fall-lit-review.md

 Craig's book takes a non-academic style with frequent anecdote and about one joke per chapter.
 I find this style distracting and verbose, but perhaps the fact that this book is written in a style uncommon among top books on the subject will serve to reach a different or broader audience.
 There isn't much useful factual information until around the third chapter, but just when an academic may be inclined to put the book away, Criag unleashes a torrent of useful factual information, and he continues this pattern of discontinuous segments of high-density information throughout the book.

+In chapter 3, Craig notes that more than 90% of students enroll in an undergraduate degree for job, career, or income reasons.
 In chapter 3, Craig notes that 85% of jobs posted online, and 80% of employers, use an application tracking system (ATS).
 These software systems include functionality which ranks and filters candidates, primarily using keyword matching.
 Craig refers to Burning Glass research and to others to argue that These matching algorithms are known to have systematic accuracy problems.
 One key point is that ranking candidates is much easier to do using niche or technical skills and terms, rather than broad skills like communication or critical thinking.
 As a result, technical keywords have exploaded within job descriptions used by employers.
 Their use has highlighted, and perhaps exacerbated, a keyword-level skills gap.
 The skills gap is particularly severe at the entry level, indicating that traditional education providers are not equipping students with the specific skills employers are searching for.

 Craig points out that technical terms often consist of software names or standard business process names.
 A competency in these categories is a good example of a middle-skill.
 Between high-skill labor and low-skill labor is the category of middle-skill labor, which is identified as a job that requires more than a high school diploma and less than a four-year degree [19].
 The National Skills Coalition states that middle-skills "make up the largest part of the labor market in the United States and in each of the 50 states."
 [20]